 Multi-platform: Our first milestone is to make a desktop version that runs on Windows, Mac and Linux.
 In the future we may also create a re-designed version for tablets running Android, iOS and Windows.

 User friendly: Kim, our software developer, is a professional user interface designer and developer with a burning hatred of all things needlessly complicated.
 We’re making Dungeon Builder incredibly easy to use.
-If any user ever feels like they need a manual, Kim will be punished.
+If any user ever feels like they need the manual, Kim will be punished.

 Printer aware: Dungeon Builder maps will be printable in some way or another.
 We’d love to have a big Print-button in the menu, but given our goal to be on lots of platforms, we may run into some challenges here.
 At the very least, you’ll be able to save your maps as really high resolution images which can then be exchanged, embedded in documents or printed as is.